sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Contract Deployment

-After [installing the sCrypt SDK](#install-the-scrypt-sdk), You will get a script `deploy.ts`, which can be used to deploy our `Voting` contract with a little modification.
+After [installing the sCrypt SDK](#install-the-scrypt-sdk), you will get a script `deploy.ts`, which can be used to deploy our `Voting` contract with a little modification.

 ```ts
 import { CandidateName, Voting, N } from './src/contracts/voting'